LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 Note: [Jupyter lab](https://github.com/jupyterlab/jupyterlab) is like the future of Notebook, be sure to have a look, you might like it!

-#### 2.5 Sharing & online rendering
+#### 2.v.
+Sharing & online rendering

 Notebooks now have really efficient ways to share your code and display your outputs, among them, you will find:

 - [Binder](https://mybinder.org/) that lets you turn a Git repository into a collection of interactive notebooks!
-- [Voila](https://github.com/voila-dashboards/voila) is a newcomer that will allow to build dashboads for your presentations!
+- [Voila](https://github.com/voila-dashboards/voila) is a newcomer that will allow to build dashboards for your presentations!
+- [Colab](https://colab.research.google.com/) offers online, cloud-hosted notebooks and its free plan enables usage of GPUs

-#### 2.6 Release a new build
+#### 2.vi.
+Release a new build

-To release a new version on Pypi, go at the root of the repository, and trigger the build with `pip`.
+To release a new version on PyPI, go at the root of the repository, and trigger the build with `pip`.
 You will need all the `dev-requirements` installed.

 ```bash